-If the ticket is incorrect or damaged, you cannot even go through the airport security: when they check your ticket, it will be refused.
+If the ticket is incorrect or damaged, you cannot even go through airport security: when they check your ticket, it will be refused.
 You are Forbidden to enter the boarding area of the airport.

-Next, let’s say that your ticket is correct (so you made through security just fine!) and the gate number in your ticket says “Gate 24” but you walk to Gate 27.
+Next, let’s say that your ticket is correct (so you made it through security just fine!) and the gate number in your ticket says “Gate 24” but you walk to Gate 27.
 The attendant cannot authorize you to go through that gate because it’s not the right gate for your ticket.